 I jumped out of my seat and booked it up the subway stairs, disregarding the angry looks as I shoved my way through the rush-hour crowd.
 I saw a Starbucks logo smiling down at me with open arms.
 Waddling across a four-lane avenue, I almost defecated from fear as cars whizzed past.

-I’ll spare you the details of how the toilet looked when I was done.
-All you need know is that there is a moment of reflection that comes only after you break a liquid diet with breath mints in a Starbucks bathroom.
+I’ll spare you the details — all you need know is that there’s a moment of reflection that comes only after you break a liquid diet with breath mints in a Starbucks bathroom.